Diana Gabaldon: Novels

 In 1988, Gabaldon decided to write a novel for "practice, just to learn how", and with no intention to show it to anyone.
 As a research professor, she decided that a historical novel would be easiest to research and write, but she had no background in history and initially no particular time period in mind.
 Gabaldon happened to see a rerun episode of the Doctor Who science fiction TV series titled "The War Games".
 One of the Doctor's companions was a Scot from around 1745, a young man about 17 years old named Jamie McCrimmon, who provided the initial inspiration for her main male character, James Fraser, and for her novel's mid-18th century Scotland setting.
-Gabaldon decided to have "an Englishwoman to play-off all these kilted Scotsmen", but her female character "took over the story and began telling it herself, making smart-ass modern remarks about everything."
+Gabaldon decided to have "an Englishwoman to play off all these kilted Scotsmen", but her female character "took over the story and began telling it herself, making smart-ass modern remarks about everything."

 To explain the character's modern behavior and attitudes, Gabaldon chose to use time travel.
 Writing the novel at a time "when the World Wide Web didn't exist", she did her research "the old-fashioned way, by herself, through books."

 Later, Gabaldon posted a short excerpt of her novel on the CompuServe Literary Forum, where author John E. Stith introduced her to literary agent Perry Knowlton.
 Knowlton represented her based on an unfinished first novel, tentatively titled Cross Stitch.
 Her first book deal was for a trilogy, the first novel plus two then-unwritten sequels.
-Her U.S. publishers changed the first book's title to Outlander, but the title remained unchanged in the U.K. According to Gabaldon, her British publishers liked the title Cross Stitch, a play on "a stitch in time"; however, the American publisher said it "sounded too much like embroidery" and wanted a more "adventurous" title.
+Her US publishers changed the first book's title to Outlander, but the title remained unchanged in the UK.
+According to Gabaldon, her British publishers liked the title Cross Stitch, a play on "a stitch in time"; however, the American publisher said it "sounded too much like embroidery" and wanted a more "adventurous" title.
 When her second book was finished, Gabaldon resigned her faculty position at Arizona State University to become a full-time author.

 As of 2021, the Outlander series comprises nine published novels.
-The ninth installment, Go Tell the Bees That I am Gone, was published on November 23, 2021.
+The ninth installment, Go Tell the Bees That I Am Gone, was published on November 23, 2021.
 Gabaldon also published The Exile (An Outlander Graphic Novel) in 2010.
-The Lord John series is a spin-off from the Outlander books, centering on a secondary character from the original series.
-Gabaldon announced in September 2021 that she is working on the tenth Outlander series book which is possibly the last.
+The Lord John series are additional books in the Outlander series rather than a spin-off series, centering on a secondary character from the original series.
+Gabaldon announced in September 2021 that she is working on the tenth Outlander series book.
+In May 2025 she announced that she is still writing the book, that it will be the final novel in the main series, and that it be called A Blessing for a Warrior Going Out.